a-ammar/MSB1015-Assignment3/README.md

 #### Setting the input channel behavior

-Normally, when you use Channel.fromPath() with the splitCsv() function, it will parse the provides CSV/TSV file line by line and feed each row to an instance of each process that use that channel.
+Normally, when you use Channel.fromPath() with the splitCsv() function, it will parse the provided CSV/TSV file line by line and feed each row to an instance of each process that use that channel.

 So, if we have a file with 10000 lines then 10000 instances of our process will be created and executed.

 There is a parameter can be added to the splitCsv() function calld "by" and used like "by:1000".
-This parameter how many rows should be read as a chunk before channeling them to the process instance.
+This parameter determines how many rows should be read as a chunk before channeling them to the process instance.
 So, for example, if we have a file with 10000 lines and we used "by:1000" then only 10 instances of our process will be created and executed and it is our job to loop through the 1000 item in each chunk inside the process code and process them.

 #### Workflow benchmark without using data chunks (the impementation available in commit [57c805e](https://github.com/a-ammar/MSB1015-Assignment3/commit/57c805e8cf626847cbd92504b0d076f5a2c9d78a))

 In our "wikidata_smiles.tsv" file, there are 158767 compound.
-So, using the default splitCSV() command in the channel, each row (compound) will be processed in an independent instance of the process (i.e. 158767).
+So, using the default splitCSV() command in the channel, each row (compound) will be processed in an independent instance of the process (i.e. 158767 instances).

 Using three profiles defined in "nextflow.config" to use 1,2 and 4 cores, these were the reported execution times: